TobiasPSP/doneland_sources/Components/Power/Solar/Solar Panels/README.md

 ## Budget Recommendation

+# Solar Controller

+In the section on the *solar controller*, we will explore how using solar panels in series with a higher voltage can be advantageous **if you choose an appropriate solar charge controller**:

+* **Cheap PWM Charge Controller:** These devices function similarly to *LDO voltage regulators*, converting excess voltage into *heat*.
+They work best when the incoming voltage from your solar panels is close to the battery charging voltage.
+Therefore, in budget-friendly *12V systems* with *PWM controllers*, **do not connect panels in series**.
+* **Professional MPPT Charge Controller:** These controllers are **significantly more expensive** and operate like *efficient buck converters*.
+When the incoming voltage is excessively high, they convert it to lower voltages without wasting energy.
+Additionally, *MPPT* (Maximum Power Point Tracking) technology allows the controller to adjust the duty cycle, ensuring that the solar panel voltage remains at its most efficient point, maximizing energy extraction.
+When using an *MPPT controller*, connect multiple panels in series to feed higher voltages, such as *36V* (2S) or *54V* (3S).
+This configuration allows solar panels to deliver adequate voltages for battery charging, even on cloudy days.

+## Budget Recommendation

 Your available *space* is crucial in determining the best value for your investment.

 * **Space is King:** The most important factor is the *overall surface area* available for harvesting sunlight.
 If you have sufficient space, investing your budget in solar panels is always the best approach.